adrianrudnik/ablegram/website/docs/service-arguments.md

 If the service is running behind a reverse proxy, the client's IP address will most likely be in a separate header.

-The service should handle most common `X-Forwarded-For' headers, but if you are using a different header, you can specify it using this flag.
+The service should handle most common `X-Forwarded-For` headers, but if you are using a different header, you can specify it using this flag.

-For example, if you need to host the service behind Cloudflare, you could select their `CF-Connecting-IP' header.
+For example, if you need to host the service behind [Cloudflare](https://developers.cloudflare.com/fundamentals/reference/http-request-headers/#cf-connecting-ip), you could select their `CF-Connecting-IP` header.

-For Google App Engine, you could select their `X-Appengine-Remote-Addr` header.
+For [Google App Engine](https://cloud.google.com/appengine/docs/flexible/reference/request-headers#app_engine-specific_headers), you could select their `X-Appengine-User-Ip` header.

 This will allow the owning guest and all Admins to see the associated IP address of the Client.
 Guests will not be able to see the IP address of other guests.